artemxgod/simple-go-download-sorter/README.md

 ## Introduction

-### The download sorter will help you orgonize your downloads
+### The download sorter will help you organize your downloads
 * It creates folders needed for uploaded files
 * Arranges files in created folders by their extension